SumanGajurel/Suman.github.io/content/authors/admin/_index.md

 ## About Me

-I (Suman Gajurel) am  a agricultural scientist with a PhD in modelling and diagnosing soil constraints from the University of Southern Queensland.
+I am  a agricultural scientist with a PhD in modelling and diagnosing soil constraints from the University of Southern Queensland.
 My expertise spans soil and crop modelling, machine learning, digital soil mapping, geospatial analysis, and sustainable agriculture.
 I have contributed to several research projects focused on improving soil health, crop production, and farm management.
 With experience in leading interdisciplinary research, and working with agricultural systems like APSIM, I have a passion for innovative agricultural solutions that enhance productivity and sustainability.